microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/sdks-overview.md

 ## See also

 - For more information about the features and capabilities of the SDK, see [design requirements documentation](https://github.com/microsoftgraph/msgraph-sdk-design).
-- Request or vote on additional features at the [Microsoft 365 Developer Platform ideas forum](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/idb-p/Microsoft365DeveloperPlatform/label-name/Microsoft%20Graph).
+- Request or vote on new features at the [Microsoft 365 Developer Platform ideas forum](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/idb-p/Microsoft365DeveloperPlatform/label-name/Microsoft%20Graph).
 - For a list of samples for Microsoft Graph, see the [Microsoft Graph resources page](https://developer.microsoft.com/graph/gallery/?filterBy=Samples).